taepras/HeartSense-Harmony/README.md

     - It is recommended that the computer running the server turns on WiFi hotspot, and have the Arduinos connect to them.
     - Follow this instruction to turn on your computer's WiFi hotspots - ([Mac](https://www.imore.com/how-turn-your-macs-internet-connection-wifi-hotspot-internet-sharing), [Windows](https://support.microsoft.com/en-us/help/4027762/windows-use-your-pc-as-a-mobile-hotspot))
     - Once the WiFi hotspot is set up, change `WIFI_SSID` and `WIFI_PWD` in `HeartSenseWifiConfig.h` to your WiFi's name and password.
-    - Find your `SERVER_IP` by follow this instructions ([Mac](http://osxdaily.com/2010/11/21/find-ip-address-mac/), [Windows](https://support.microsoft.com/en-us/help/15291/windows-find-pc-ip-address)).
+    - Find your `SERVER_IP` by following this instructions ([Mac](http://osxdaily.com/2010/11/21/find-ip-address-mac/), [Windows](https://support.microsoft.com/en-us/help/15291/windows-find-pc-ip-address)).
 Note that you will need to look that the connection that is called "Local Area Connection" or "Hotspot" or something along this line.

 6. Upload the code to your Arduino, if all is working and the server is running, you should be able to see the data showing in your web server's ternimal.
 Open the main page by opening https://localhost:3000 in your browser.